SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h2 id="opusdatabase">The OPUS Database</h2>

 The OPUS database contains a set of _observations_.
-Each observation is identified by a unique _OPUS ID_, which is a short series of characters identifying the mission, instrument, and observation number; the exact format of the OPUS ID varies by mission and instrument (e.g. Cassini ISS: `co-iss-w1294561143`, HST WFPC2: `hst-05392-wfpc2-u2930301`).
+Each observation is identified by a unique _OPUS ID_, which is a short series of characters identifying the mission, instrument, and observation number; the exact format of the OPUS ID varies by mission and instrument (e.g. Cassini ISS: `co-iss-w1294561143`, HST WFPC2: `hst-05392-wfpc2-u2930301t`).
 OPUS IDs can also be used to represent derived or composite products.
 Each observation is associated with metadata in one or more categories (e.g. "General" or "Ring Geometry"), each of which contains a series of metadata fields.
-Each metadata field is identified by a _fieldid_, which is a human-readable abbreviation.
+Each metadata field is identified by a *fieldid*, which is a human-readable abbreviation.
 The list of available categories, metadata fields, and associated information is available [here](#availablefields) or through the API calls [`api/categories.json`](#categoriesfmt), [`api/categories/[opusid].json`](#categoriesopusidfmt), [`api/fields.[fmt]`](#fieldsfmt), and [`api/fields/[field].[fmt]`](#fieldsfmt).

 There are three basic types of fields stored in the database: _multiple-choice_, _string_, and _range_.